HellingOut/SDM/README.md

 Simple Dialog Manager - JSON based dialog manager for Godot 4.
 Lightweight and easy to use

 # Usage
-Use `DialogParser` class for loading and playing dialogs (example with user interface provided).
+Use `DialogParser` class for loading and playing dialogs (UI example provided).
 Printed text located in `output_text` property.
 To create own functions, extend DialogParser script and add new functions to new script

 # Dialog example:
 ```json